Tardigrade-nx/351Files/README.md

 # 351Files
 A Single panel file Manager tailored for Anbernic 351 devices: RG351V and RG351P.
+Can be easily adapted to any Linux-based device.

 Based on DinguxCommander.
 * Original page: http://beyondds.free.fr/index.php?Dingoo-dinguxcommander